w3c/wcag-act-rules/_rules/ACT-R2.md

 |-------------|----------
 | type        | TestResult
 | outcome     | Failed
-| description | None of the elements referenced by aria-describedby exists.
+| description | None of the elements referenced by `aria-describedby` exist.

 ### step3-pass